jaybrown09/Group2_Project/README.md

 # Group2 Project - Streamlit Application

 ## Description
 This app allows users to organize and manage recipes.
-It allows users to add new recipes, view other user’s public recipes, derive new recipes from existing recipes, set up shopping lists, create daily meal plans, and track current pantry inventory.
+It allows users to add new recipes, view and save other user’s public recipes, set up shopping lists, create daily meal plans, and track current pantry inventory.

 ## Setup Instructions

 ### Prerequisites
 - Python 3.8 or higher
-- pip (Python package installer)
+- pip

 ### Installation